iamzeropoison/Subtakover/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, open an issue first to discuss what you’d like to change or improve.
+For major changes, open an issue first to discuss what you'd like to change or improve.

 ---